monoklabs/monok-docs/docs/articlequeryselector.rst

                                                simple implies you wish to match the category of an article.
-                                               Match any article with the category "music" category          music                        Match any article with the category "music" text              revolution                   Match with the word "revolution" in its article text nationality       french                       Match any article where the word "french" is used to denote nationality religion          catholic ordinal           first authors           robert cause_of_death    illnes ideology          socialist person            Peter Parker title
+                                               Match any article with the category "music" category          music                        Match any article with the category "music" title             crisis                       Match any article with the word "crisis" in its title text              revolution                   Match with the word "revolution" in its article text nationality       french                       Matches the word "french" when used to denote nationality religion          catholic ordinal           first authors           robert cause_of_death    illnes ideology          socialist person            Peter Parker organization      who                          Matches the abbreviation of the World Health Organization (WHO) criminal_charge   homicide time              night duration          hours location          downtown misc              COVID-19 money             $1 million country           United Kingdom city              London state_or_province Florida
 ===============   ==========================   ===================================================